intershop/intershop-pwa/docs/concepts/localization.md

 In the current state of the Intershop Progressive Web App, the converted localization properties from _a_responsive_ (without _app_sf_responsive_b2b_ and _app_sf_responsive_costcenter_) were added and should be used within the HTML templates.

+## Dynamic Translation Adjustments

+In case you want to change specific translations without needing to redeploy the PWA, it is possible to override the local `.json` files via the ICM localization management tools.
+You can generate `.xliff` files with the `npm run xliff` command.
+These can be uploaded and specific translations changed.

+:warning: The generated xliff files prefix translation keys with `pwa-`.
+This is to enable easy filtering.
+The prefixes will be removed when the translations are loaded into the PWA.

 ## Localization File Clean Up Process

 Localization files require constant maintenance to keep them up to date.